qiot-project/qiot-manufacturing-factory-installer/README.md

 ```

 ## Step 1:
-- Install helm template sno-pre-install.
-It contains the Helm chart for the infrastructure piece.
+- Install helm template sno-volumes-install.
+It contains the Helm chart for the persistent volumes piece.

 This template will install the MachineConfig to mount HostPath for persistence.